 Timed tickets are no longer required; walk-ins are welcome.
 Online tickets, good for any open hours within one year of purchase, are available on our Buy Tickets page.

 No, a printed online ticket is not required for entry; when you arrive give your name at the Welcome Desk to be checked in.
 Tickets are also available for purchase on site.

 Yes!
 There is a lot to experience online from home!

 Visitors ages 13 to 18 are welcome if accompanied by an adult chaperone at all times.
 Due to the fragile nature of the collections and the popular but vulnerable salon style in which they are displayed, children under the age of 13 are not permitted in the galleries.
 We apologize for any inconvenience.

 Please visit the Groups and Tours page to learn more about scheduling a group reservation.

 Groups of 10 or more may make advance reservations to receive a discounted admission rate.
 Pre-reserved Private Guided Tours are now available.
 Please visit our Groups & Tours page to learn more.

-Accessible paid parking is located on the west side of the museum.
+Accessible paid parking is located on the west side of the Museum.
 The parking lot is accessible from the alley between Bannock and Cherokee Street.
-Two designated handicap spaces are located adjacent to the museum entrance on the parking lot side of the building.
+Two designated handicap spaces are located adjacent to the Museum entrance on the parking lot side of the building.
 Additionally, there is metered parking on Bannock St. and 12th Ave.

-Although Kirkland Museum does not receive SCFD funding and therefore does not participate in SCFD free days, we do participate in certain events such as Night at the Museums (November) that offer free admission on specific dates.
+Although Kirkland Museum does not receive SCFD funding and therefore does not participate in SCFD free days, we do usually participate in certain events such as Night at the Museums (November) that offer free admission on specific dates.
 Please see our Events page or social media pages (Facebook and Instagram) for more information and updates.
 Another great option is to become a member and receive free admission for an entire year.
 Memberships start at $45.